atlassian/react-sweet-state/docs/basics/store.md

 const Store = createStore({ initialState, actions, name: 'counter' });
 ```

-The first time a `Subscriber` or a `Container` linked to this store is rendered, a Store instance will be initialised and its state shared across all components created from the same Store.
+The first time a hook or a `Container` linked to this store is rendered, a Store instance will be initialised and its state shared across all components created from the same Store.
 If you need multiple instances of the same Store, use the `Container` component ([see Container docs for more](../advanced/container.md)).